 Clinton never stood to suffer any consequences or actions because the fix were in.

-Uh, welcome both of you, Sarah Carter, John Solomon.
+Welcome both of you, Sarah Carter, John Solomon.

-Uh, appreciate you both with us.
+Appreciate you both with us.

-Sarah, of course, is with circa.com and John Solomon is with the Hill.
+Sarah, of course, is with circa.com and John Solomon is with The Hill.

-Uh, let's start with you, Sarah.
+Let's start with you, Sarah.

-I mean, when you read this, and this was before she was even talked to, this was before, you know, 17 plus witnesses, key witnesses were ever talked to.
+I mean, when you read this, and this was before she was even talked to, this was before, you know, 17-plus witnesses, key witnesses were ever talked to.

 What else can you say at this point?

-I mean, when you blatantly hear her make statements that are completely false on their face, and this is according to the former FBI director and to others who are investigating.
+I mean, when you blatantly hear her make statements that are completely false on their face, and this is according to the former FBI director and to others who are investigating, and then you have to ask yourself the same question, which is the one you've been asking, Sean, over and over again.

 You know, is there a two-tiered system?

-I mean, there was intent there they kept going to intent.
+I mean, there was intent.

-There needed to be they just proved gross negligence, and that's what people kept saying over and over again.
+And that's what people kept saying over and over again.

-Anyone else would have been charged.
+Anybody else would have been charged.

-Anybody else would have been charged under section 793 under the penal code, Title 18, and that is a felony.
+Anybody else would have been charged under Section 793 under the Penal Code Title 18.

-Well, it's a felony, and it's one that Comey himself, as the FBI director, i this is incontrovertible.
+Well, it's a felony, and it's one that Comey himself, as the FBI director, this is incontrovertible.

 This is overwhelming evidence.

-And he said that he had not made the decision to clear Hillary Clinton until that uh learning about the Clinton Tarmac meeting, right, between Bill Clinton and the Attorney General, the Reddit Lynch.
+Yeah, and it raises another question, which is that James Comey's given sworn testimony to Congress, and he said that he had not made the decision to clear Hillary Clinton until that learning about the Clinton-Tarmack meeting, right, between Bill Clinton and the Attorney General, Loretta Lynch.

-And it raises the question was the cart before the horse was the decision made we're not going to indict her, and then the investigation run to fit that final conclusion.
+And it raises the question, was the cart before the horse was the decision made, we're not going to indict her, and then the investigation run to fit that final conclusion.

-We should have you should have listened to us and elect an establishment person as president.
+You should have listened to us and elect an establishment person as president.

-But what he's pointing out is that it really wasn't Comey's decision to exonerate Hillary that when Obama went out in April, before Comey had begun writing this thing, and Obama stated publicly that Hillary had shown, quote, carelessness in the use of the private email server, but he insisted that she did not intend to endanger national security, which is the criminal statute element of all of this.
+That when Obama went out in April, before Comey had begun writing this thing, and Obama stated publicly that Hillary had shown, quote, carelessness in the use of the private email server, but he insisted that she did not intend to endanger national security, which is the criminal statute element of all of this.

-Um has to wonder if that impacted Comey.
+One has to wonder if that impacted Comey.

-Now it's the theory of Andrew McCarthy, it did, and my attitude back, Sarah, is it doesn't matter what Obama said or did.
+And my attitude back, Sarah, is it doesn't matter what Obama said or did.

 Isn't this the James Comey that was lecturing the president about how those in the FBI and Justice Department are separate and apart from the executive branch?